Application for emergency debate (Standing Order No. 24)

 “observe that convention except when there was an emergency and such action would not be appropriate.”

-Two years ago, even while reneging on the Government’s previous commitment to enshrine that convention into law, the then Defence Secretary, the right hon.
+Two years ago, even while reneging on the Government’s previous commitment to enshrine that convention in law, the then Defence Secretary, the right hon.
 Member for Sevenoaks (Sir Michael Fallon), guaranteed in this House that the Government would

 “keep Parliament informed and…of course seek its approval before deploying British forces in combat roles into a conflict situation.”—[Official Report, 18 April 2016; Vol. 608, c.
 630.]